ansys/pydpf-core/docs/source/user_guide/operators.rst

     DPF U Operator:
       Read/compute nodal displacements by calling the readers defined by the datasources.
       Inputs:
-             time_scoping (optional) [scoping, int32, vector<int32>, double, field, vector<double>]: time/freq (use doubles or field), time/freq set ids (use ints or scoping) or time/freq step ids (use scoping with TimeFreq_steps location) requiered in output mesh_scoping (optional) [scopings_container, scoping]: nodes or elements scoping requiered in output.
+             time_scoping (optional) [scoping, int32, vector<int32>, double, field, vector<double>]: time/freq (use doubles or field), time/freq set ids (use ints or scoping) or time/freq step ids (use scoping with TimeFreq_steps location) required in output mesh_scoping (optional) [scopings_container, scoping]: nodes or elements scoping required in output.
 The scoping's location indicates whether nodes or elements are asked.
 Using scopings container enables to split the result fields container in domains fields_container (optional) [fields_container]: Fields container already allocated modified inplace streams_container (optional) [streams_container]: result file container allowed to be kept open to cache data data_sources [data_sources]: result file path container, used if no streams are set